 There’s another option to hide unwanted portions of your screen.
-Use the highlight feature found in video editor.
-It’s an overlay tool which can redirect your students’ attention.
+Use the highlight feature found in the video editor.
+It’s an overlay tool that can redirect your students’ attention.

 Instead of removing the background, a highlight selects a particular area you want to emphasize.
 The zoom option magnifies the selected section, blurring and covering the remaining part of the screen.

 3. Incorporate School Branding